ibm-cloud-docs/watsonxdata/pricing_plan.md

 - Ability to scale (increase and decrease) node sizes for Presto engines.
 - Ability pause and resume Presto engines.

-## Enterprise with BYOL (Bring Your Own License)
-{: #enterprise-byol}

-With this plan, you have everything from the [Enterprise plan](#enterprise-plan) in addition to a discount on IBM-managed SaaS by allocating your previously purchased self-managed environment (on-premises) perpetual or subscription licenses.

 [def]: https://cloud.ibm.com/watsonxdata